Manuelms04/Manuelms04/README.md

 ---

-- *Thanks for visiting!
-Feel free to connect with me.* 🚀
+- *Thank you for visiting me!
+Do not hesitate to contact me.* 🚀